-Saaho Movie Gets THRASHED By Critics; Fans Troll Prabhas, Act Frustrated & Put Him In A Tight Spot
+Saaho Gets THRASHED By Critics; Fans Troll Prabhas, Act Frustrated & Put Him In A Tight Spot

 Film critic Rohit Jaiswal tweeted, "My astrologer told me months ago that I can meet an accident by end of August this year, I took his advice too lightly, and now I am going to hospital for my further treatment.. #Saaho is a STYLISH LET DOWN PATHETIC FILM, its a 350cr budget CANCER.."

-Sumit kadel @SumitkadeI
+Sumit Kadel @SumitkadeI

 "#Saaho is 2019 BIGGEST DISAPPOINTMENT.
 Plus- Prabhash Screen presence Minus- bad performances of too many characters ,Confusing Story, Extremely boring laughable screenplay,mediocre action ,terrible direction & so many bad songs.
 Watch at your own risk.
 Rating- ⭐️ #SaahoReview."